 Riley grew up in St. Nicholas Houses, Harlem, New York City.
 He was a child prodigy and started playing instruments in church when he was only five.
 His uncle owned a popular club in Harlem called The Rooftop, where Riley spent most of his time.
 The uncle built a studio in the club for Riley.
 By the time he was 15, he was already working with artists like Doug E. Fresh.

 Riley’s talent showed early, and the amount of time he spent in the studio helped him become great in music.
-He later worked on many projects, including “Juice” and “House Party.”
+He later worked on many projects, including Juice and House Party.

 Teddy Riley Career

 In 1987, Riley formed the R&B group Guy with Aaron Hall and Timmy Gatling.
-He produced hits like “I Get the Job Done” by Big Daddy Kane and worked with famous artists like the Jacksons and James Ingram.
-Riley also helped create a remix for “Don’t Wanna Fall in Love” by Jane Child, making it a pop hit.
+In 1989, he produced I Get the Job Done for Big Daddy Kane and worked on albums for the Jacksons, the Winans, and James Ingram.
+That year, he also helped produce Wrecks-n-Effect’s debut album.

 In 2009, Riley performed with Guy at the BET Awards.
-That year, he also worked with Amerie and Robin Thicke on their albums.
-After his work on Snoop Dogg’s album, Riley joined a group called QDT, which included DJ Quik and Snoop Dogg.
+He worked with artists like Amerie and Robin Thicke.
+Riley was also part of the QDT production group with DJ Quik and Snoop Dogg.
+He co-wrote Teeth with Lady Gaga for The Fame Monster EP.

 Teddy Riley Awards

 Teddy Riley is a famous music producer.
 He has been nominated for five Grammy Awards.
-He won two: one for Best Engineered Album, Non-Classical for Michael Jackson’s “Dangerous” in 1993, and another for Best R&B Performance by a Duo or Group with Vocal for Blackstreet’s “No Diggity” in 1998.
+He won two: one for Best Engineered Album, Non-Classical for Michael Jackson’s Dangerous in 1993, and another for Best R&B Performance by a Duo or Group with Vocal for Blackstreet’s No Diggity in 1998.

-Riley was also nominated for Producer of the Year in 1993 and Best Rhythm & Blues Song for “No Diggity” in 1998.
-He got another nomination for Album of the Year for Lady Gaga‘s “The Fame Monster” in 2011.
+Riley was also nominated for Producer of the Year in 1993 and Best Rhythm & Blues Song for No Diggity in 1998.
+He got another nomination for Album of the Year for Lady Gaga’s The Fame Monster in 2011.

-In 2016, he received the Legend Award at the “Soul Train” Awards.
-Earlier, he was nominated for Best R&B/Urban Contemporary Single for Guy’s “I Like” in 1990.
+In 2016, he received the Legend Award at the Soul Train Awards.
+Earlier, he was nominated for Best R&B/Urban Contemporary Single for Guy’s I Like in 1990.
 In 2019, he was honored with a star on the Hollywood Walk of Fame.